- 13 September 2021

 Retarget when needed, for example, when there are abandoned cart incidences.
 You send scheduled emails to your subscribers to make them complete their final purchase.

 Send time-sensitive offers like “valid for 24 hours” and “expires soon.”
-Providing them with an urgent call to action offer or deadline gives them a reason to take action.
+Giving them an urgent call to action offer or deadline gives them a reason to take action.

 Sending gift cards, anniversary offers, and holiday coupons will make them feel special, and this is exactly the emotion you want to tap.
 Trigger emotions through personalization and evoke the desired response.